Gifts of the Holy Spirit vs. Antics of the Flesh?

 Example # 2 Barnyard antics

 One of the worst meetings I ever went to was a home Bible study a friend invited me to.
 The Bible study was good.
 No warning bells and I benefited both in learning and sharing.
 Then I heard the words, "Let's pray!"
 Everyone stood up and immediately tongues, prophecies, and so-called holy laughter filled the room all at once.
 Understand, I don't have an issue with tongues or prophecy, or words of knowledge.
 They are biblical.
 But not all at once.
 It got out of hand right away when one of the girls, laughing hysterically, fell to the ground on her hands and knees and promptly began to oink like a pig.
 The laughing and noise making of the others immediately followed.
+It was as if I was in a room full of preschoolers.
 I headed for the door in anger and disgust.
-My heart was grieved and offended that these spiritually immature and decieved ladies would behave like animals in the name of the Holy Spirit of God.
+My heart was grieved and offended that these spiritually immature and deceived ladies would behave like animals in the name of the Holy Spirit of God.

 How do people behave who are filled with Spirit?
 Like drunkards?
 Hardly.
 They become singers of psalms, hymns, and spiritual songs."— David Shedlock